 Sometimes while working you may have come across situations when the pipe diameter to thickness ratio becomes more than 100.
-These normally happen for very large size low pressure systems.
+These normally happen for very large size low-pressure systems.
 Due to low design pressure (of the order of 1 bar to 3 bar) calculated thickness is less.
-As for example consider a flare line of 42 inch (or 48 inches) NPS with 3 bar design pressure.
+For example, consider a flare line of 42 inch (or 48 inches) NPS with 3 bar design pressure.
 The selected thickness is STD wall thickness i.e, 9.525 mm.
-So Diameter to thickness ratio is more than 100.
+So the Diameter to thickness ratio is more than 100.
 Normally Caesar II is widely used for stress analysis of all piping systems.
 But when you use the software for stress analysis of such stress systems you will find a warning message similar to as shown in Fig. 1.
 This warning message is generated for all Bend and Intersections in the pipe.

-CAESAR II is a pipe flexibility analysis software package and as with all such packages, there are limitations which should not be exceeded.
-It is always better to use some sort of FEA analysis for analysing such systems and you will get accurate results.
-But considering the number of such stress systems in any project (hardly one or two) purchasing costly FEA software may not get project approval.
-So in such situation you may not have other options than to use Caesar II.
+CAESAR II is a pipe flexibility analysis software package and as with all such packages, there are limitations that should not be exceeded.
+It is always better to use some sort of FEA analysis for analyzing such systems and you will get accurate results.
+But considering the number of such stress systems in any project (hardly one or two) purchasing costly FEA software may not get the project approval.
+So in such a situation, you may not have other options than to use Caesar II.
 So the analyst can use Caesar II, but he needs to always bear the following points in mind:

-Failure of thin wall piping is dominated by buckling phenomenon and the validity of the flexibility analysis assumptions decrease.
-CAESAR II and other such flexibility analysis programs (CAEPIPE, AUTOPIPE etc.) do not compute buckling because it is a localized effect caused by imperfections in manufacture, uneven corrosion, pitting, or other defects.
+Failure of thin wall piping is dominated by the buckling phenomenon and the validity of the flexibility analysis assumptions decreases.
+CAESAR II and other such flexibility analysis programs (CAEPIPE, AUTOPIPE, etc.) do not compute buckling because it is a localized effect caused by imperfections in the manufacture, uneven corrosion, pitting, or other defects.
 CAESAR II considers the pipe to be homogeneous in cross-section with an even wall thickness everywhere.
 So the analyst is encouraged to consider buckling separately from the CAESAR II analysis for such systems.

 It is better to multiply the Caesar calculated SIF at intersections by 2.5-3.0 and input the same manually at all three node points (Branch and header).